Ahmed Rushdi: Last years

-In early 1980s, Rushdi shifted to Karachi as he was not feeling well and wanted to have a proper heart treatment.
+In the early 1980s, Rushdi shifted to Karachi as he was not feeling well and wanted to have a proper heart treatment.
 He was also singing less for films and film music itself was facing a decline.
 The 1980s saw a nose-dive in the progress of cinema in Pakistan.
-Number of cinemas decreased rapidly and people preferred watching television over going to a cinema.
+The number of cinemas decreased rapidly and people preferred watching television over going to a cinema.
 Playback singing that once was popular now struggled to exist and the singers needed a new medium to start afresh.
 Even then, Rushdi's demand and popularity was still there with the music directors.
 He opened a music academy in order to teach music and playback singing to youngsters.
-Ahmed Rushdi never faced downfall as far as his singing career is concerned.
+Ahmed Rushdi never faced downfall as far as his singing career was concerned.

-Until the 1970s, Rushdi was one of the leading voices in the subcontinent.
+Until the 1970s, Rushdi was one of the leading voices in the Indian subcontinent.
 He recorded fewer songs in his last years on the advice of doctors.

 Death

 Since 1976, Ahmed Rushdi was a heart patient and his doctors advised him to abstain from singing, but Rushdi refused by saying that music was his life.
 When he had a second heart attack in 1981, he was composing a musical album in the voice of singer Mujeeb Aalam.
 On the night of 11 April 1983, he had a third heart attack.
-He was immediately taken to the hospital but pronounced dead by the doctors.
+He was immediately taken to the hospital but was pronounced dead by the doctors.
 He was 48.
 Rushdi was buried at Sakhi Hassan Graveyard, Karachi.
-His last non film song was "Aaney walo suno" which was a duet with Mehnaz.
+His last non-film song was "Aaney walo suno" which was a duet with Mehnaz.

-On his death, actor Waheed Murad said.
-"Today I have lost my voice."
-He further said in an interview, "Sometimes I think that if I suddenly disappear or am no more for any reason, I would like to be remembered by the song ‘Bhooli hui hoon dastaan, guzra hua khayal hoon-Jisko na tum samajh sakay mien aisa aik sawal hoon’."
-(I’m a tale forgotten, a thought bygone.
-I’m the question which you couldn’t understand) which was also picturised on him in 1967 and sung by Ahmed Rushdi.
-After Rushdi's death, Waheed Murad as well as other friends and singers had appeared on a show to pay him a tribute; many of those same people appeared on the show six months later, reminiscing about Waheed as he also died.
+On his death, actor Waheed Murad said, "Today I have lost my voice."
+Waheed further said in an interview, "Sometimes I think that if I suddenly disappear or am no more for any reason, I would like to be remembered by the song 'Bhooli hui hoon dastaan, guzra hua khayal hoon-Jisko na tum samajh sakay mien aisa aik sawal hoon'."
+(I'm a tale forgotten, a thought bygone.
+I'm the question which you couldn't understand) which was also picturised on him in 1967 and sung by Rushdi.
+After Rushdi's death, Murad as well as other friends and singers had appeared on a show to pay him a tribute; many of those same people appeared on the show six months later, reminiscing about Waheed as he also died.